agda/agda/doc/user-manual/getting-started/hello-world.lagda.rst

   open import Agda.Builtin.Nat using (Nat ; zero ; suc)

-  data Vec (A : Set) : ℕ → Set where
+  data Vec (A : Set) : Nat → Set where
     []  : Vec A zero
     _∷_ : ∀ {n} (x : A) (xs : Vec A n) → Vec A (suc n)